-- 42.1 If the need for an emergency purchase occurs, the Using Agency may purchase directly the commodity or commodities required.
-If the estimated cost of the emergency purchase exceeds five thousand dollars (\$5,000.00), the using agency shall, wherever possible, secure competitive and documented telephone bids and order delivery to be made by the lowest responsible bidder.
-The Using Agency shall notify the Purchasing Agent or Assistant Purchasing Agent of the purchase as soon practicable. - 42.2 On every emergency purchase for materials, supplies, equipment, and contractual services made in excess of one hundred thousand dollars (\$100,000.00), the agency head shall, not later than one (1) week thereafter, submit to the Chairman of the Board of Supervisors a tabulation of bids received if any, a delivery receipt and a written explanation of the circumstances of the emergency.
+- 42.1 If the need for an emergency purchase occurs during regular business hours or at any other time, the using agency may purchase directly the commodity or commodities required.
+If the estimated cost of the emergency purchase exceeds three thousand dollars (\$3,000.00), the using agency shall, wherever possible, secure competitive and documented telephone bids and order delivery to be made by the lowest responsible bidder.
+The using agency shall notify the Purchasing Agent or Assistant Purchasing Agent of the purchase as soon practicable. - 42.2 On every emergency purchase for materials, supplies, equipment, and contractual services made in excess of twenty-five thousand dollars (\$25,000.00), the agency head shall, not later than one (1) week thereafter, submit to the Chairman of the Board of Supervisors a tabulation of bids received if any, a delivery receipt and a written explanation of the circumstances of the emergency.
 The records of such emergency transaction shall be open to public inspection during regular business hours in the office of the Board of Supervisors.
-Purchases made under this provision shall be exempt from Section 2-41. - 42.3 For purposes of Sections 42.1 and 42.2 hereinabove, an "emergency purchase" is a purchase made in response to an emergency as defined in Section 34.1(k) herein.
+Purchases made under this provision shall be exempt from Section 2-41.

+42.3 For purposes of Sections 42.1 and 42.2 hereinabove, an "emergency purchase" is a purchase made in response to an emergency as defined in Section 34.1(k) herein.

 Sec.
-2-43.
-Availability of Funds.
+2-43. - Availability of Funds.

-43.1 Except in the case of emergency purchases made pursuant to Section 2-42 of this article, no notice of award of contract shall be issued, no contract shall be signed and no purchase order shall be issued, until the Purchasing Agent or Assistant Purchasing Agent has determined that the unexpended balance in the appropriation or appropriations concerned, is sufficient to defray the amount of such contract or purchase order.
+43.1 Except in the case of emergency purchases made pursuant to Section 42 of this article, no notice of award of contract shall be issued, no contract shall be signed and no purchase order shall be issued, until the Purchasing Agent or Assistant Purchasing Agent has determined that the unexpended balance in the appropriation or appropriations concerned, is sufficient to defray the amount of such contract or purchase order.

 Sec.
-2-44.
-Debarment of Irresponsible Bidders.
+2-44. - Debarment of Irresponsible Bidders.